Do you know what most aspiring authors struggle with when they start writing their first draft?

-It wasn’t so much the advice itself, but the permission to write a shitty first draft, and the comfort in knowing that we all start with a shitty first draft, that got me started.
+It wasn’t so much the advice itself that got me started, but the permission to write a shitty first draft as well as knowing that we all start with a shitty first draft.

 Mistake #1: They try to write a masterpiece right from the start.

-Guess what, my first draft sucked.
+Guess what?
+My first draft sucked.
 “Um, sure, boss, I can write a novel in English.”
 I’m not even a native English speaker!
 But Jerry was right, we can always edit the shit out later.
 I had to cut over 45,000 words when I started working with my editor.
-That’s the length of a freaking novella!
+That’s the length of a novella!

 When I look at my very first draft now, I cringe with embarrassment.
 Seriously, how many times can you possibly write “her heart skipped a beat” in one novel?
 Oh, you’d be surprised.
 I can never use that phrase again.